team-ssod/Reverse-Engineering-Writeups/Zh3ro-ctf-v2/Eat Sleep Trace Repeat/README.md

 So I made a big brain frustating move `using the txt file to reconstruct the binary somehow`...

-Guys I am telling you..This is always will be one of the decisions in my life that I would regret till the end of my days and I am little bit happy to as it one of the steps i used it to get the flag.
+Guys I am telling you..This is always will be one of the decisions in my life that I would regret till the end of my days and I am little bit happy too as it one of the steps that lead me to the flag.

 My first step to implement this idea was to write a python script to remove instructions being repeated and order these instructions in a ascending order.